A smooth complex rational affine surface with uncountably many real forms: Introduction

 \textbf{Acknowledgements.} I would like to express my thanks to my PhD advisor J\'er\'emy Blanc for introducing me to this topic and discussing it with me.
 Moreover, I am very grateful to Marat Gizatullin for his thought-provoking comments and pointing out some carelessness in the first version of this text.
-I am indebted to the referees whose reports helped to drastically simplify the exposition and allow the paper to be self-contained.
+Then, my thanks go to Adrien Dubouloz and Johannes Huisman for pointing out the moduli interpretation.
+Lastly, I am indebted to the referees whose reports helped to drastically simplify the exposition and allow the paper to be self-contained.